CoderJae777/GohYIShen_TASoln_Switcheo/README.md

 #### "Exchange" button
 1. Upon clicking, it redirects users to token exchange page
-2. Users can use the drop down to select the token they wish to exchange to
-3. Users can also key in the amount they wish to exchange
-4. Both information will be reflected in the middle confirmation box

 #### "Send" button (work in progress)
 1. Upon clicking, it redirects users to a send token page